 "So how do you feel about me now?" he asks, his head snapping up, and he's suddenly looking me dead in the eyes.
 All traces of laughter are gone; the only smile on his face is the gruesome Chelsea grin carved into his cheeks.
 "Feel the urge to… fix… anything?"

 I squeeze my eyes shut.
-I haven't allowed myself to cry yet, but right now, I feel myself growing close.
+The fear and adrenaline and focus have kept the urge to cry at bay thus far, but now, I feel myself growing close.
 I do not want to see his reaction to tears, though.
 Something tells me that it won't be good.

 When I open my eyes, he's somehow closed the five-foot gap between us in utter silence and is standing right in front of me, his ghastly-white face hovering inches away from mine.